 But yes, life also naturally progressed in the direction I had chosen.
 For that I am thankful.
 Money begets money.
 I can say I have been lucky.
 And I have been.
 But I have also worked really, really hard, and smart.
 I have 4 multi-million dollar exits to my credit, which helped me fund a lot of my initial endeavors.

 Additionally, I am very picky about who and what I fund.
-A combination of due diligence, market feasibilities and trend analysis has helped me invest in areas that have flourished, and self-sustained themselves and some of my newer ventures eventually.
-And the fact that I have always owned/managed multiple companies at one point of time, the cross–funding of my new businesses has been facilitated.
+A combination of due diligence, market feasibilities, and trend analysis has helped me invest in areas that have flourished, and self-sustained themselves and some of my newer ventures eventually.
+And the fact that I have always owned/managed multiple companies at one point in time, the cross–funding of my new businesses has been facilitated.

 I possess a very keen nose for business and I study new technologies and trends and keep abreast of innovation to predict markets where growth is possible.
-And then invest their accordingly.
+And then invest them accordingly.

 I cannot imagine any other career option for me.
 I feel I was born to do what I do.
 However hypothetically speaking, I would possibly have been a lawyer or a hard-nosed wall-street analyst.

-Any women do you idolize in your personal or professional life?
+Any women you idolize in your personal or professional life?